 The Board has a standing Audit Committee.
-The Audit Committee consists of Messrs.
-D'Andrea (chairman), Brown and Gadd and Ms. Brillon.
-Mr. D'Andrea joined the committee in August 2015.
+The Audit Committee consists of Ms. Brillon (chair) and Messrs.
+Brown and Gadd.
 Mr. Brown joined the committee at its inception in November 2012, Mr. Gadd joined the committee in October 2013, and Ms. Brillon joined the committee in January 2021.
-The Audit Committee met nine times during the year ended December 31, 2020, either in person or telephonically, with each member attending at least 75% of all meetings of the Audit Committee.
+Ms. Brillon was appointed as Chair of the Audit Committee following the resignation of Francis C. D'Andrea, who previously served as Chair.
+The Audit Committee met eight times during the year ended December 31, 2021, either in person or telephonically, with each member attending at least 75% of all meetings of the Audit Committee.

 The Board has determined that (i) each of Messrs.
-D'Andrea, Brown and Gadd and Ms. Brillon qualifies as independent and as financially literate under applicable SEC rules and regulations and the rules of the NYSE, and (ii) Mr. D'Andrea meets the definition of an "audit committee financial expert" within the meaning of Item 407(d)(5) of Regulation S-K.
+Brown and Gadd and Ms. Brillon qualifies as independent and as financially literate under applicable SEC rules and regulations and the rules of the NYSE, and (ii) Ms. Brillon meets the definition of an "audit committee financial expert" within the meaning of Item 407(d)(5) of Regulation S-K.

 The purpose of the Audit Committee is to provide assistance to the Board in the oversight of (a) the quality and integrity of our financial statements; (b) the disclosure and financial reporting process, including our financial statements; (c) our internal controls and procedures for financial reporting; (d) the performance of our internal audit function and the independent registered public accounting firm employed by us for the purpose of preparing and issuing an audit report or related work; (e) the qualifications and independence of our independent registered public accounting firm; and (f) our compliance with policies under our Code of Business Conduct & Ethics and legal and regulatory requirements.
-These responsibilities are set forth in the Audit Committee's charter, which is available on our corporate website at www.DelekLogistics.com.